RENUA believes that social

 Over the past decade, Fianna Fail and Fine Gael have abandoned family farms in favour of industrial scale producers and processors.
 Many farming families are now facing ruin due to the EU demand that Ireland accept the importation of low cost beef from South America under the proposed Mercosur trade deal.
 This beef will be imported across thousands at a huge carbon footprint transport.
 At the same time, the State is imposing increasing carbon taxes that disproportionately penalise farmers and rural residents.

 36. RENUA want Irish farmers prioritised over industrial food processors.
-We will put in place and agreed system in place that guarantees a fair
+We will put in place an agreed system that guarantees a fair

 price that safeguards fair trading practices.
 RENUA will insist that farming